FAQ

 Do you have any extra training tools to provide for off field work?

-Yes!
-With the extensive background and training from Coach Cason and his coaching staff, 706 has pitching programs, off-season & in-season workouts, and skill progression guidelines.
-As of Fall 2024 we are partnering with the Futures app to allow better access to their training content along with the programming from our coaches.
+As of Fall 2024, we are partnering with the Futures app to allow better access to their training content along with the programming from our coaches.
 This allows for better metric documentation and is a way to hold our players accountable to the standards of the program.
+It contains video analysis of hitting and pitching that the coaches can give feedback on and much more.

 Do you have any off season preparation?